1. Academic Probation

 i.
 A student may petition the Academic Standards Committee regarding his or her academically disqualified status only once during his or her studies at the Law School.
 Additional attempts to petition for reinstatement are prohibited and will not constitute a denial by the Academic Standards Committee for purposes of 4.i.

 b.
-The petition must be submitted, and may be submitted by email, to the chair of the Academic Standards Committee no later than 5:00 pm two business days after the date that the Academic Dean provides written notice of academic disqualification to the student.
-If the Committee denies a petition for readmission without prejudice, the disqualified student must meet whatever time deadlines for readmission set by the Committee in its ruling.
-If the Committee denies a student’s petition with prejudice, the student must apply to the Office of Admission should the student wish to return to the Law School.
-If admitted, the student would be required to restart the J.D. program.
+The petition must be submitted, and may be submitted by email, to the chair of the Academic Standards Committee no later than 5:00 pm two business days after the date that the Associate Dean provides written notice of academic disqualification to the student.

 c.
-The petition must allege facts that meet each of the standards referred to in paragraph h. below.
+The petition must allege facts that meet each of the standards referred to in paragraph 4.h. below.

 d.
 A student may elect to stand on his or her petition alone, but, if the student requests a hearing, a hearing will be conducted by the Committee within one week of receipt of the petition unless extraordinary circumstances necessitate a later hearing.